Bicycle Coalition of Maine Staff

 Dan grew up in Ellsworth, Maine and spent much of his time in and around Acadia National Park, kayaking, hiking and biking all that that region has to offer.
 He is a Maine CPA who brings extensive experience with nonprofits and accounting software to the Coalition.
 He volunteers time as Treasurer of Stanwood Wildlife Sanctuary (Birdsacre) in Ellsworth and enjoys helping his lovely wife raise 3 boys during the time he’s not sneaking off to play the bass in a local band.

-Matt Sulem, Office Administrator
+Matt Sulem, Office and Membership Manager

 Never a fan of car travel, Matt proudly became a full-time pedestrian and Subway rider upon moving to Brooklyn, NY, in 2011.
 Seeking more fresh air and opportunities to safely cycle, Matt relocated to Maine five years later and has since settled in Westbrook.
 As office manager, he is excited to help make the state safer for cyclists and pedestrians alike.
 In his free time, Matt enjoys freelance writing, rooting for the New York Yankees, watching horror movies, and, of course, staying active.

-James C. Tassé, PhD, Assistant Director
+James C. Tassé, Assistant Director and Advocacy Director

 Jim joined the Coalition in 2010 as the Education Director, and became Assistant Director in August 2014.
 In that time, he has expanded and professionalized the education program run in partnership with the MaineDOT and brought mountain biking back into the Coalition’s programming.
 He developed, launched and was the first director of the Community Spoke advocacy program.
 In 2015, he developed and launched the Coalition’s innovative demonstration project campaign, “Imagine Bikes Here.”
 He is a League of American Bicyclists League Cycling Instructor (LCI, #1308), an IMBA Level I certified mountain bike instructor and trail designer, and a graduate of the Lift360 Community Leadership Intensive.